dirakx1/MoneyOnTangle/iotacore/README.md

 node node_working/data-transaction.js
 ```

-After tests you can be sure that you can use iotacore.
+After tests you can be sure that you can use iotacore!.